HappyHackingOrange/Wildlife-Behavior-Classification/README.md

 ## Acknowledgments

-* Hat tip to my friend Nancy Barker, who created this PhD research project and mainly contributed ideas/concepts for my coding working.
+* This project was developed in collaboration with the principal investigator of the field study, Nancy Barker, who contributed the conceptual framework towards the development of my coding applications and implementations.
+Nancy Barker devised this field study in conjunction with Professor Getz of UC Berkeley and Professor Slotow of University of KwaZulu-Natil (UKZN) towards a PhD research project.